McTavishLab/R_OpenTree_tutorials/setup.md

 title: Setup
 ---

-For the R section of the workshop, we recommend using RStudio ([installation instructions](https://opentreeoflife.github.io/SSBworkshop/#setup)), but you can use the R GUI (from a mac) or R from Terminal; feel free to use whatever works better for you.
+For this tutorial, we recommend using RStudio (see [installation instructions](https://opentreeoflife.github.io/SSBworkshop/#setup)), but you can use the R GUI (from a mac) or R from Terminal; feel free to use the tool that works best for you.

 From within R, install the packages `rotl`, `ape`, `devtools` and `stringr` with the function `install.packages()`, and the package `datelife` with the function `install_github()`.